An origin story in the Comstock Chronicles

 Hanzi’s eyebrows shot up.
 “What in the blowing sands do you want with the wolves of the north?
 You know they’ll eat you, right?”

 Azroth kept his eyes on the quilt.
-“Someone I knew said they’d been up there.
-That all the tales they spread here in Ballitus are lies.
+“Someone I knew had gone there.
+He said all the tales they spread here in Ballitus are lies.
 The people who live in the north are good, and their king is just.”

 Hanzi burst out laughing.
 “No king is good.
 They’re all tyrants and seek power over the weak.
 That’s why there’s no king among us nomads.
 Sure, we have leaders, but they were elected.
 Not this ‘divinely chosen at the Guardians’ hands’ rubbish.
 If you ask me, we should do away with all the royals and nobles.”

 There was such a bitterness in Hanzi’s tone that Azroth couldn’t help asking, “Were you born a noble?”

 Hanzi narrowed his eyes.
 “What if I was?
 If you’d been born into a wealthy family who cast you off because your legs didn’t work, you’d hate them too.
 Though I gather you came from a similar situation.”

 “You’d be right.
 However, I don’t want to bring ruin on you by saying more.
 The less you know about me, the safer you are.”